narfman0/magnet/introduction.rst

 Support
 -------

-Contact Jon Robison (narfman0@gmail.com) for questions or concerns about this product
+Contact `Jon Robison`_ for questions or concerns about this product

+.. _Jon Robison: mailto:narfman0@gmail.com